 Lip Products: Let’s Get This Tempting Look

-For our fourth and final section in our makeup basics list, we’re giving you the low down on tinted lip balms, lip gloss, lip stains and sheer lipsticks.
+For our fourth and final section in our makeup basics list, we’re giving you the low down on tinted lip balms, lip gloss, lip stains, and sheer lipsticks.
 These products are perfect for anyone who is just getting into makeup because once you apply them, you don’t have to worry about touching up if you don’t want to — they’ll fade evenly and you probably won’t even need a mirror to reapply.
-They can get you used to wearing some color on your lips without jumping straight into bold purple liquid lipstick that lasts for 20 hours.
+They can get you used to wear some color on your lips without jumping straight into bold purple liquid lipstick that lasts for 20 hours.
 Whether it’s clear, pink, orange, red, burgundy, or even purple, there are so many glosses and sheer lip products you can choose from.

 Tinted Lip Balm